brindamoudgalya/learningCProgramming/README.md

 # learningCProgramming
 Learning the C programming language through videos and textbooks.
-I'll be using GitHub basically as a project log.
+I'll be using this repo basically as a project log.